kabah/meteor-lightning-talk/README.md

 [Meteor Home Page](https://www.meteor.com/)

 #### Meteor is a full stack web application framework for the JavaScript language.
-It runs in a Node.JS environment.
+It runs in a NodeJS environment.

 ## What problem does it solve?